 - 1948-51 - Scientific Officer, Woomera Rocket Range and Imperial College, London.

-- 1952-83 - Principal Research Scientist, Aeronautical Research Laboratories, Melbourne, now part of the Defence Science and Technology Organisation.
+- 1952-83 - Principal Research Scientist, Aeronautical Research Laboratories, Melbourne, now part of the Defence Science and Technology Group.

 - 1981-82 - Scientific Adviser (Energy) to the Victorian State Parliament.

-David's other interests have included lecturing and organising meetings for the Council of Adult Education, Probus Groups, the Forum Society, the Rationalist Society, and the Morris Minor Car Club of Victoria, of which he has been founding chairman and patron for 25 years (1977-2002).
+David's other interests have included lecturing and organising meetings for the Council of Adult Education, Probus Groups, the Forum Society, the Rationalist Society, and the Morris Minor Car Club of Victoria, of which he was the founding chairman and patron for 25 years (1977-2002).

 - The Australian Institute of Energy Medal, 1999.